tinho-mp4/tinho-mp4/README.md

 Software Engineer
 -----------------

 Hi!
-I'm jnd.
+I'm Juned.
 I'm a Software Engineer from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿 who specializes in JavaScript, Python, Java and C#

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [jun3dm1ah@hotmail.com](mailto:jun3dm1ah@hotmail.com)